b9org/b9/docs/BuildARuntime.md

   <img src="./assets/images/perfConsole.png" width="100%"/>
 </figure>

-That's a 9x speedup, and that isn't including any of the [JIT Optimizations].
+That's a 9x speedup, and that isn't including any of the [advanced JIT features].

-[JIT Optimizations]: #jit-features
+[advanced JIT features]: #advanced-jit-features

 ### JIT Design

 In general, compilers are vast and complex, with many layers and hidden depths.
 It can take years to become well versed in compiler technology, which discourages many developers from doing projects with them.
 That's why we built base9.
 We want to share the OMR technology with language developers and show them how adding a JIT compiler to a runtime can be easy!
 Let's start by taking a quick look at the JIT Design.

 <figure class="image">
-  <figcaption>Phases of the JIT</figcaption>
   <img src="./assets/images/jitOverview.png" width="100%"/>
 </figure>